huge10/esphome-truma_eezy/README.md

 ## Example configuation

-This example is just for connecting ESPHome to the CP Plus.
-See [truma.yaml](/truma.yaml) for an example config with all possible things configured.
+This example is for connecting ESPHome to the Truma Eezy.

 ```yaml
 esphome: